Eosinophilic granuloma: Treatment

 The treatment of the EGC generally consists of hypoallergenic diet combined with insect bite prevention.
-Corticosteroids are administrated either orally or by long-acting intralesional injections.
+Corticosteroids are administered either orally or by long-acting intralesional injections.
 Alternatively, cyclosporine provides similar effect.
+Commonly used drugs include: trimethoprim/sulfadiazine, cephalexin, amoxicillin, trihydrate-clavulanate, clindamycin, methylprednisolone, dexamethasone, triamcinolone, and fluocinolone.
+Megestrol acetate may be used but due to side effects it's only recommended for severe and reoccurring cases.

 Canine EG

-Canine eosinophilic granuloma (CEG) is extremely rare autoinflammatory state affecting primarily oral cavity and surrounding areas of transition between mucosa and hairy skin.
-However, there has also been described forms affecting lungs or digits.
+Canine eosinophilic granuloma (CEG) is an extremely rare autoinflammatory state affecting primarily oral cavity and surrounding areas of transition between mucosa and hairy skin.
+However, there have also been described forms affecting lungs or digits.
 It may appear independently on the breed or age, although, particular breeds are more prone to the disease, such German shepherds, Labrador retrievers, Huskies and Cavalier King Charles spaniels.
 The disease also tends to appear mainly in dogs aged under 3 years.

 Eosinophilic granuloma lesions in dogs primarily consists of eosinophils with addition of various cell subtypes such macrophages, neutrophils, plasmocytes, lymphocytes, mast cells and many others.

 Signs and symptoms

 CEG usually manifests as a plaque on the palate, gums, lips or tongue.
 These are proliferative white or reddish lesions that may be painful and can be the cause of halitosis and hemorrhage that are often present.
 Loss of appetite is the most obvious symptom indicating the illness.
 The lesions may spontaneously appear and wane.
-Biopsy is usually required for conformation of the diagnosis.
+Biopsy is usually required for confirmation of the diagnosis.